oracle/weblogic-deploy-tooling/README.md

 - regexp:
     A list of regexp patterns that will be applied to either the string values or map values of an attribute in the model.
-If the pattern matches, then the matching part of the string or dictionary will be injected with a unique variable name.
+If the pattern matches, then the matching part of the string or dictionary will be injected with a property token and a unique variable name .
 -- pattern:
     the regular expression pattern to apply to the string value or map values of an attribute -- suffix:
-    The suffix name to append to each resulting variable name in the variable properties file
+    The suffix name to append to each resulting variable name in order to create a unique variable name

-The regexp list is useful when only a segment of a string value needs to be parameterized (making for quick manipulation of the variable properties).
-If more than one pattern is specified in the regexp directive list, then a suffix MUST be added in order to generate a unique variable name.
+The regexp list is useful when only a segment of a string value or map needs to be injected (giving you a clean list of property values in the variable properties file).
+You can inject more than one token into a string or map with multiple patterns.
+However, when you have more than one pattern, you must provide a suffix for each.
+This allows the tool to generate a unique variable name for each token in the string or map.

 The following is an example of how to effectively use the regexp directive list to search for a segment in a string value.
 In this example, we want to search for the host and port in each Oracle JDBC URL that uses the special Oracle URL notation, and create an entry for the host and port in the variable properties file.